WCGA-Murdoch/Database-Tutorials/Oat.md

 ### 1. Genome assembly and annotation

-Including genome assemblies and annotations from 26 oat accessions.
+Including genome assemblies and annotations from 24 oat accessions.
 Detailed accession list can be seen [here](/info/oat_pangenome_accessions.md)

 ### 2. Genetic variants

 Genetic variants including InDels and SNPs were obtained from a wide range of datasets, including:
-* High coverage - whole genome sequence of [564 oat accessions]() from a world-wide collection.
+* High coverage - whole genome sequence of [564 oat accessions](info/oat_564.md) from a world-wide collection.
-* High coverage - whole genome sequence of [90 oat accessions]() highly related to Australian oat breeding programs.
+* High coverage - whole genome sequence of [90 oat accessions](info/oat_pangenome.md) highly related to Australian oat breeding programs.

 ### 3. Pan-transcriptome data

-The Oat Pan-transcriptome database is obtained 6 different tissues of 26 Oat accessions from the pangenome collection.
+The Oat Pan-transcriptome database is obtained 6 different tissues of 24 Oat accessions from the pangenome collection.

 ## <span style="color:#023047"> III.
 Tools overview </span>